Hornbill-Docs/esp-config/esp-config/automation/workflow-designer.md

 * **Process Publishing & Activation**: Clicking this option will allow you to publish the workflow, using the latest draft version.
 You are also able to activate one of the previous 10 versions of the workflow or copy them back to the draft version.
 * **Copy process**: Create an identical copy of this workflow.
 * **Rename process**: Rename this workflow.
 This can only be done when the workflow has no executed processes with a status of active or suspended.
 Use the Manage Executed Processes option to identify and manage these executed processes.
 * **Delete process**: Delete this workflow.
-This can only be done when the workflow as no executed processes with a status of active or suspended.
+This can only be done when the workflow has no executed processes with a status of active or suspended.
 Use the Manage Executed Processes option to identify and manage these executed processes.

 ## Stages